Timaru Star II Tack Sales Info

 TRADES.
 My Willing to Trade For

 list looks like this.
 O.F.s: Pale Moose.
 Not the Ghost, because although I'd love one I don't think I could afford him!
 Just the #387 from 1997-98, the lightest made of Breyer's Moose.
 I'd also love a good driving Pony resin such as Flint's Fancy Enuf; an Affinity & Lone Star, preferably unfinished; or a really good pony cart.

 Paint jobs for my numerous resins.

-My personal hobby Holy Grail is a Copenhagen Running Mare. "since 1975"
+My personal hobby Holy Grail is a Copenhagen Running Mare. "wanted since 1975"

 REBUILDS, REPAIRS & RESTORATIONS: Conservations

 and other updates of vintage Timaru Star II tack are accepted on a

 time available and individual basis.
 Contact me for quotes.